tiagolvsantos/quick_alerts/README.md

 9. Exit: Exit the application.

 ## How to Run

-- Copy the config_template.json and rename it to config.json
-- Replace YOUR_BOT_TOKEN and YOUR_CHAT_ID with your telegram info
+- Set telegram_bot_token and telegram_chat_id as environment vars on your system
 - To run this application, navigate to the directory containing the `main.py` file in your terminal and type `python main.py`.

 ## Dependencies